 The tool has undergone some independent testing for validity and reliability, and is not peer reviewed.

-Strength Profile (formerly R2) is a dynamic, context-sensitive strengths assessment that incorporates the latest research.
-Designed by Alex Linley and his team at Capp in 2009, this next generation tool is unique and distinct from one-dimensional strengths tests by assessing three dimensions of energy, performance and use.
+Strengths Profile (formerly R2) is a dynamic, context-sensitive strengths assessment that incorporates the latest research.
+Designed by Alex Linley and his team at Cappfinity in 2009, this next generation tool is unique and distinct from one-dimensional strengths tests by assessing three dimensions of energy, performance and use.

 According to Linley, the energising nature of strengths is key to understanding what makes them intrinsically motivating and sustaining as some behaviours may yield high performance yet may in fact be draining.
 He differentiates a strength as: “a pre-existing capacity for a particular way of behaving, thinking, or feeling that is authentic and energising to the user, and enables optimal functioning, development and performance” (2008).
 He also recognises that some strengths may be more frequently used than others, and that discovering less used or emerging strengths can reveal untapped areas of growth and potential.
 A further refinement is the degree to which strengths use can be regulated by “dialing up” or “dialing down” a strength to suit the situation or goal.